Skip to content

 What is the Data Saying

-As a data analyst, it’s always fun to find data shifts (breaking trends) and try to tie them back to what events changed the regular growth trend.
+As a data analyst, it’s always fun to spot data shifts (breaking trends) and try to tie them back to the events that disrupted the regular growth trend.
 Often, there are anomalies, like the bump in Bernards Township in 1840.
-But what’s striking is how each town in the Somerset Hills stayed relatively consistent except for one, Bernards Township.
+But what’s striking is that each town in the Somerset Hills stayed relatively consistent, except for one: Bernards Township.

 The first trend is obvious – transportation created flight to the open space of the Somerset Hills.
-The creation of the Federal Highway System that started in 1950 opened the door to the areas growth post 1950.
+The creation of the Federal Highway System, which began in 1950, opened the door to the area’s post-1950 growth.
 Another spike is the creation of “The Hills” in Bedminster between 1980-1990.
-The data shows that Bedminster jumped from 2,400 to over 7,000, tripling its population in one decade, which had been relatively consistent for the previous two centuries.
-But there’s a whole host of events that are known that altered the state of our population, our communities, our transportation, and our local businesses.
+The data show that Bedminster jumped from 2,400 to over 7,000, tripling its population in one decade, after a period of relative stability over the previous two centuries.
+But there’s a whole host of known events that altered the state of our population, our communities, our transportation, and our local businesses.

-As part of our research, we found a number of key events that changed not only the desire to live in the area but also how we would find the Somerset Hills.
-It started first with religion, then transportation, land availability, employment, and finally, affordable living.
+As part of our research, we identified several key events that changed not only the desire to live in the area but also how we would find the Somerset Hills.
+It started with religion, then transportation, land availability, employment, and finally, affordable living.

 • Formation of the Presbyterian Church 1717 (Basking Ridge)